zephyrproject-rtos/zephyr/doc/collaboration/documentation/simple.rst

 First Person
 ============

-We recommend using we or the |project|, if you want to sound more formal, to provide an agent, someone who does the action in a sentence, and avoid passive constructions such as "It is recommended...."
+We recommend using we or the Zephyr Project, if you want to sound more formal, to provide an agent, someone who does the action in a sentence, and avoid passive constructions such as "It is recommended...."
 For
 example: